 The players ran off the pitch and had a meeting during half-time.

-Handball: (Noun) This is a kind of foul when a player touches the ball with his hand.
+Handball: (Noun) This is a kind of foul when a player deliberately touches the ball with his hand or arm.

 Header: (Noun) To hit the ball with the head instead of the foot.

 Ronaldo’s teammate passed the ball high to him.
-He jumped up and headed it into the goal.
+He jumped up and managed to score a goal with a header.